 In the first instance, all appeals of a grade must be made to the course instructor (informal consultation).
-If the student is not satisfied with the decision of the course instructor, a written appeal must be sent to the Director, Bachelor of Administrative & Commercial Studies Program.
+If the student is not satisfied with the decision of the course instructor, a written appeal must be sent to the Director, The Aubrey Dan Program in Management and Organizational Studies.
 If the response of the department is considered unsatisfactory to the student, he/she may then appeal to the Dean of the Faculty of Social Sciences.
 Only after receiving a final decision from the Dean, may a student appeal to the Senate Review Board Academic.
 A Guide to Appeals is available from the Ombudsperson's Office.